UBC-BEST/m2m-docs/README.md

 - You should have downloaded an .exe file.
 When the .exe file is finished downloading, click on it to start the download process.
 - Accept all default settings, except if you see a setting for Kotlin.
 If you do, make sure to enable that setting.
 - CAREFULLY, follow the instructions on the [Kotlin Setup](https://kotlinlang.org/docs/mobile/setup.html).
 Since Windows can be unpredictable, if you are having issues feel free to send me (Lucy) a message.
+- Next, install VSCode [here](https://code.visualstudio.com/download), making sure to download the appropriate version.
+Make sure you also have Python and Node.js installed.